Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • Cucumber

-• Dark leafy greens like kale, spinach, or Swiss chard
+• Dark leafy greens like kale or spinach

 • Pumpkin